hylium/game-stack-object/README.md

 ## Usage

-GSObject has two methods, `extend` and `create`.
-These two methods will be pasted on each extended classes.
+GSObject class has three methods, `extend`, `create` and `createWithMixins`.
+These three methods will be pasted on each extended classes.
 The usage is pretty simple, here's an example for `extend`:

 ```javascript
 var GSObject = require('game-stack-object');